SouthGreenPlatform/trainings/_pages/linux.md

 </td>
 <td>
 <h1> Linux For Dummies</h1><br />
-This course offers an introduction to working with Linux.
+This course offers an introduction to work with Linux.
 We will describe the Linux environment, the first linux commands so participants can start to utilize command-line tools and feel comfortablei using bioinformatics softwares through a linux terminal.
 </td>
 </tr>
 </table>